kd-boss/CAT/README.md

 ```

-This isn't how I'd recomend writing anything for the radio, it's just the simplest psudocode (real code, really) that illustrates how this library is used, and is useful.
+This isn't how I'd recommend writing anything for the radio, it's just the simplest pseudocode (real code, really) that illustrates how this library is used, and is useful.